-This chapter identifies Section 4(f) resources that would be affected by the project alternatives.
-It also discusses coordination with agencies having jurisdiction over the resources and efforts to avoid and minimize harm to these resources.
+This chapter documents the Section 4(f) evaluation for the proposed project.
+It assesses the proposed use of parks, recreational areas, wildlife refuges, and historic properties protected under Section 4(f) of the Department of Transportation Act of 1966.
+It also discusses coordination with the public and agencies having jurisdiction over Section 4(f) resources and efforts to avoid and minimize harm to these resources.